pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 Deliberate reduction of information resolution before delivery to a lower layer.

+**v3.4 receiver-conditioned lock.** A degradation is calibrated only relative to a declared receiver, task contract, and verified receiver-terrain model.
+Sender-side intuition alone does not establish calibration.
+For high-impact transfer, the sender must either pass PTRV or explicitly mark the transmission as an unverified probe with bounded scope, no irreversible authority, and a rollback path.
+When terrain uncertainty is high, the safe response is not automatically “send less”; it may be to split the scope, add examples/counterexamples, route through a translator, preserve more provenance, or decline transfer.

 **Standard view:** degradation = necessary loss, minimize wherever possible.

-**RBIT hypothesis:** calibrated degradation can, in some regimes, preserve upstream intent more robustly than full delivery, because it keeps compression under sender control rather than inducing receiver-controlled collapse.
+**RBIT hypothesis:** calibrated degradation can, in some regimes, preserve upstream intent more robustly than full delivery, because it replaces unplanned receiver-controlled collapse with an upstream-proposed transformation calibrated and verified against the receiver's terrain.

 *System-wide resolution growth is hypothesized to be enabled not by eliminating mixture, but by maintaining discriminable diversity: calibrated degradation preserves separable directions (as in a paint-mixing analogy — colors that remain distinct can later be refined, while collapsed blends cannot be un-mixed) that later upscaling can refine into higher-resolution distinctions, preventing collapse into undifferentiated states.*